Diabetes - type 2Type 2 diabetes; Maturity onset diabetes; Noninsulin-dependent diabetes, DM2, Type 2 DM

 The following tips may help avoid hypoglycemia or prepare for attacks:

-- People who use medications that put them at risk for hypoglycemia should always carry hard candy, juice, sugar packets, or commercially available glucose substitutes designed for individuals with diabetes.
+- People who use medications that put them at risk for hypoglycemia should always carry hard candy, juice, sugar packets, or commercially available glucose tablets designed for individuals with diabetes.

 Family and friends should be aware of the symptoms and be prepared:

-- If the person is helpless (but not unconscious), family or friends should administer 3 to 5 pieces of hard candy, 2 to 3 packets of sugar, half a cup (four ounces) of fruit juice, or a commercially available glucose solution.
+- If the person is helpless (but not unconscious), family or friends should administer 3 to 5 pieces of glucose tablets or hard candy, 2 to 3 packets of sugar, half a cup (4 ounces) of fruit juice, or a commercially available glucose solution.

 - If there is inadequate response within 15 minutes, the person should receive additional sugar by mouth and may need emergency medical treatment, possibly including an intravenous glucose solution.